opstrace/opstrace/docs/references/cli.md

 ### GCP

-For managing Opstrace clusters on GCP, the Opstrace CLI requires the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to be set.
+For managing Opstrace on GCP, the Opstrace CLI requires the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to be set.

 The value is expected to be a file path to a GCP service account credential file in JSON format.